berthayes/cp-zeek/Instructions.md

 `./rc.sh a "chmod 755 ~/cp-zeek/edit-docker-compose.sh"`

-`./rc.sh a "sudo /bin/hostname | xargs ~/cp-zeek/edit-docker-compose.sh"`
+`./rc.sh a "/bin/hostname | xargs ~/cp-zeek/edit-docker-compose.sh"`

+Sanity check (recommended): Check for the presence of `workshop-docker-compose.yml` on remote systems.

+`./rc.sh a "ls -al ~/cp-zeek/workshop-docker-compose.yml"`

 ## Using your own PCAP file
 (Optional) Copy your own pcap to `cp-zeek/pcaps/zeek-streamer.pcap`